SAVING JUST ONE - A Tide's Way Short Story

 “You saved yourself, Gabe.
 You took a chance and trusted me, but you saved yourself.
 Welcome to the force.”

 Check out the Cameron's of Tide's Way series on Kindle, Nook and in paperback.
-Falling for Zoe, Loving Meg, Trusting Will, Healing a Hero, Loving Ben (short story free on Kindle and Nook) and Mike's Wager (also a free short story on Kindle and Nook.)
+Falling for Zoe, Loving Meg, Trusting Will, Healing a Hero, Keeping His Promise, Loving Ben (short story free on Kindle and Nook) and Mike's Wager (also a free short story on Kindle and Nook.)
 Amazon and Barnes & NobleApply